serverless/blog/posts/2017-09-06-multi-cloud-faas-on-the-cheap.md

 Name the Environment and choose which regions and providers you want to run the function in.

+This is where you can choose to run your function across cloud providers and within multiple regions. 🎉

-The Environment in Spotinst refers to a configuration group that contains actual Functions.
+Inside Spotinst, the `environment` refers to a configuration group that contains actual Functions.
 [Learn more in the spotinst docs](https://help.spotinst.com/hc/en-us/articles/115004157229-Environment)

 ### 5a.
 Grab an API token in Spotinst settings